The Paris travel app curated by a Parisian

 How the app helps, before and during your trip

 Before your trip.
 The app replaces the messy research stage.
 You pick the monuments already on your list, and for each one you see specialized curations of restaurants sorted by the kind of meal you want (traditional bistrot, break from french food, and other moments), places to see and do nearby, and shopping addresses worth the detour.
 Each address comes with a façade photo so you recognize the door once you are there, the exact street address, the walking distance from the monument, and a reservation link straight to the restaurant.
-You also get the practical tips for the visit itself : which entrance to use, the rest spots inside, what "skip the line" really means and how to avoid the third-party sellers who charge twice for nothing, the photo rules of the museum, and my recommended path for the Louvre in 2 hours for example.
+You also get the practical tips for the visit itself: which entrance to use, the rest spots inside, what "skip the line" really means and how to avoid the third-party sellers who charge twice for nothing, the photo rules of the museum, and my recommended path for the Louvre in 2 hours for example.
 You build your itinerary in the order that works for you, you book the places that need booking weeks ahead, and you stop the late-night second-guessing.
 So that 11pm comparison between two 4.4-star bistrots with conflicting reviews ends in two clicks, with the reservation in your inbox before midnight.

 Once you are in Paris.
 The app becomes the reference you check on the go, with no laptop, no five-tab Google search, no scrolling Instagram saved posts looking for the one video you saved weeks ago.
-When you want a quick lunch break between two visits, when your friends asks "where to shop?", the answer is in your pocket, anchored to the monument you are already near.
+When you want a quick lunch break between two visits, when your friends ask "where to shop?", the answer is in your pocket, anchored to the monument you are already near.
 The "Adjust your plan" menu has backup activities ready in under two minutes when something gets cancelled.
 The visit tips help you decide which entrance to use even after you have arrived.
 The addresses keep their façade photos and walking distances so you find the door without circling the block.
-By day 3, you stop double-checking against Google, because the picks have held up : the bistrot you booked from home delivered, the path through the Louvre worked.
+By day 3, you stop double-checking against Google, because the picks have held up: the bistrot you booked from home delivered, the path through the Louvre worked.
 You trust the curator.

 Paris on the Spot, the Paris travel app curated by a Parisian

 You did not save up for this trip to come home with the same photos as everyone else.
-You came for the actual experience, the meals you will remember, the afternoons that felt like yours, the small adresses your friends have not heard of (and come home with the addresses your friends will ask about!).
+You came for the actual experience, the meals you will remember, the afternoons that felt like yours, the small addresses your friends have not heard of (and come home with the addresses your friends will ask about!).